EU summit takes hard look at Russia

 The declaration might speak of collective EU action on Russia in future, diplomats said, but new sanctions will not be discussed until Great Britain proposes something at a later stage.

-"There'll be no new measures [sanctions] … We won't go into details on Thursday.
-It'll be a political message," the EU diplomat said.
+"There'll be no new measures [sanctions] … It'll be a political message," the EU diplomat said.

-Tusk's debate on security threats will focus on how to defend Europe against Russian assassinations, election interference, and its jets' incursions into member states' airspace, another EU diplomat said.
+Tusk's security debate will ask how to defend Europe against Russian assassinations, election interference, and its jets' incursions into member states' airspace, another EU diplomat said.

-The Russian actions amounted to "harassment which approaches the threshold of warfare, but remains below it" and was designed "to test" the EU, the diplomat added.
+The Russian actions amounted to "harassment which approaches the threshold of warfare, but remains below it" and was designed "to test" the EU, the diplomat said.

 He said the Skripal attack was a "wake-up call" for some EU countries, especially on their vulnerability to chemical or bacteriological attacks.

-Looking past the summit, some member states, including Denmark, Poland, and the Baltic countries, are ready to back the UK, for instance if it proposes new visa bans and asset freezes on Russian individuals in future.
+Looking past the summit, some member states, including Denmark, Poland, and the Baltic countries, are ready to back the UK if it proposed new visa bans and asset freezes on Russian individuals.

 Others, including France and Greece are less keen, with France of the opinion that existing Russia sanctions, imposed over its invasion of Ukraine, are robust enough.

-"There were differences of opinion on action" at the foreign minister's meeting on Monday, when ministers held an initial exchange of ideas on how to respond to the UK attack, one of the EU diplomats said.
+"There were differences of opinion on action" at the meeting on Monday, when foreign ministers held an initial exchange of ideas on sanctions, one of the EU diplomats said.

 The German foreign minister, on Monday, also said there was a need for "dialogue" with Russia, which he described as a "difficult partner".

-The Lithuanian minister, Linas Linkevicius, who attended Monday's talks, told EUobserver he saw no sign that Germany was prepared to question its plan to build a new gas pipeline with Russia, called Nord Stream 2, despite the Skripal affair.
+Lithuanian minister Linas Linkevicius, who attended Monday's talks, told EUobserver he saw no sign that Germany was prepared to question its plan to build a new gas pipeline with Russia, Nord Stream 2, despite the Skripal affair.